ytyubox/ios-lead-essentials-image-comments-challenge/README.md

 6) The comments screen title should be localized in all languages supported in the project.

-7) The comments screen should support Light and Dark Mode.
+7) The comments screen should support:
+	- Light and Dark Mode
+	- Dynamic Fonts

 8) Write tests to validate your implementation, including unit, integration, and snapshot tests (aim to write the test first!).